pareespathak/pareespathak/README.md

 ### About Me 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Autonomus Navigation systems and visual odometry.
+- 🔭 I’m currently working on Autonomus Navigation systems and visual odometry.
-- 🌱 I’m currently learning ...
-Deep learning.
+- 🌱 I’m currently learning Deep learning.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...[Email](pareespathak1@gmail.com), [LinkedIn](https://www.linkedin.com/in/parees-pathak-6b743a1b5/)
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
 -->